 3 Brooks

-Brooks is an 8-year-old guide dog dropout.
+Brooks is a 9-year-old guide dog dropout.
 (He had to change careers because he spills water all over the floor when he drinks.)
 But he’s found his calling as a baseball dog, beloved by fans of all ages, many of whom come to games to meet and take photos with the dog.
 In fact, says the Roughrider’s chief operating officer, Scott Burchett, the team’s most-liked social media posts are always related to Brooks.

 This extremely “chill” pup, as Burchett describes him, has a different title from many other baseball dogs.
 Brooks is officially known as the team’s “Chief Morale Officer.”
 Burchett says the greatest of all his skills is keeping the mood up for everyone in the stadium, especially the staffers.